ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why bad solutions get recycled.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how cultural habits reinforce mistakes.

 ---